FirelyTeam/spark/src/Spark.Web/README.md

 This is the front-end for Spark FHIR server.

+**DISCLAIMER: This is meant as an reference web server for local testing, and should never be used as is in a production environment.**

 ## Build front-end assets

 All source files for frontend are found in the `client` folder.
 To update front end assets cd into the folder, run `npm install` and `npm run build`.